What is a flourishing life?

-Flourishing to us is the ability to enhance our overall life satisfaction by pursuing things that makes us happy.
+Flourishing to us is the ability to enhance our overall life satisfaction – where all can be our best selves to achieve city-scale flourishing.
 It includes engaging in activities that promote physical health, partaking in practices that nurture mental health, and having the ability to investigate our actions to make purposeful decisions.
 When translated to a systemic level of thinking, this would enable individuals to form strong closer relationships with others and the environment.

 Future of work, living and play

 As existing jobs become obsolete in the future, and with many things made on demand by the end user, concepts of “work”, “office” and “companies” will take on a different meaning.

 A variety of jobs will be shifted dramatically.
 Some jobs will disappear and new ones will be created.
 More people will become independent of large corporations to be portfolio workers and on project-based engagement.

 As cash becomes less important and there is emphasis on personal skills and the community, the rich-poor gap will diminish.
 People will not be judged based on what schools they go to or what grades they get.
 There will be more encouragement for diversity in education and work choices.